Country Guide

 Benin observes 13 public holidays where employees are entitled to a paid day off.
 Working on these holidays usually also involves a higher hourly rate.

 Employers must comply with strict labor laws and regulations to avoid costly penalties and fines.
-Collaborating with an experienced EOR in Benin ensures compliance during seamless expansion.
+Collaborating with an experienced Employer of Record in Benin ensures compliance during seamless expansion.

 Yes!
 INS Global helps with the recruitment and management of a diverse workforce, making hiring both Beninese citizens and foreigners simple.